Guide to Phang Nga Bay & James Bond Island

 2. Koh Panyee

-Koh Panyee is unmistakable from the sea because of its enormous limestone rock, but what is truly striking is the Muslim village built on wooden stilts.
+Koh Panyee is easy to recognize from the sea thanks to its huge limestone cliff, but what really makes it special is the Muslim village built on wooden stilts.

-The village was founded in the 17th century by Malay families who couldn't afford to buy land at the time, and around 1,600 people still live there today.
-Although fishing is still a regular activity, tourism is now the main source of income, so you'll find countless small shops selling souvenirs, clothing, and food.
+The village was founded in the 17th century by Malay families who couldn’t buy land at the time, and today around 1,600 people still live here.
+Fishing is still part of daily life, but tourism is now their main income, so you’ll find plenty of little shops selling souvenirs, clothes, and food.

-The products and prices are similar to what you can find elsewhere, but if you buy something, it's a good way to contribute to them.
+The products and prices are similar to what you’ll see elsewhere, but buying something here is a nice way to support the community.

-Be careful with pearls, though: according to the guide I went with, many are imitation, so only buy them if you can tell them apart.
+Just be careful with pearls: according to the guide on my tour, many are fake, so only buy if you know how to tell the difference.

 Koh-Panyee-bahia-Phang-Nga